ondrej-vana/sql-projects/misc/AndroidSQLite.md

 - File system timestamps flattened during the move.
 - Android's media cataloguing is handled by MediaStore rather than through direct file browsing for many apps, with implementations varying by device.
 - The raw SQLite MediaStore database is inaccessible without root.
-- Output needs to be usable in a real music player via an external playlist (.m3u), preserving a stable and explicit order.
+- Output needs to be usable in a music player via an external playlist (.m3u), preserving a stable and explicit order.

 ## Workflow